 'We have seen a massive increase in our online orders - a total of 11.5 million app downloads since we launched our app two or three years ago - and what we have learnt is that customers like to find it easy to get hold of a pizza and that's the most important trend.'

 Clearly Domino’s saw the potential of investing in an app for their customers, and it paid off big time.

 So there you are.
 3 great reasons to launch a mobile app in 2019.
-If you’re considering having an app developed and want more information about getting an accurate quote, then this article discussing what you need to give an app developer to find out cost will help.
+If you’re considering Android or iPhone app development and want more information about getting an accurate quote, then this article discussing what you need to give an app developer to find out cost will help.

-If you would like to chat about your project or learn more about the Gravitywell process, get in touch.
+At Gravitywell, we help with Android and iPhone app development.
+If you would like to chat about your project or learn more about our process, get in touch.